matomo-org/plugin-Migration/README.md

 it first with the `dry-run` flag (dry-run is faster but can take a long time as well and will give you an idea of how long migration will take).

+__NOTE:__ The migration tool will create a __new website__ in the target Matomo, using the next available `siteid`, and copy all the data from the source website to this newly created target website.
+Remember to update the tracking code to match the new `siteid`.

 To start a migration execute the `migration:measurable` command, example:

 ```